 The 4th Joint ALADIN GA & HIRLAM C approved the Rolling Work Plan for 2019.

-The ALADIN PM reported on the ALADIN activities of the Rolling Work Plan 2019, including the ALADIN common activities (Code engineering, Scientific Maintenance, Quality Assurance and training activities) to PAC and GA and wrote a synthesis “Synthesis Report ALADIN activities by PM, December 2019 (to be published soon)".
+The ALADIN PM reported on the ALADIN activities of the Rolling Work Plan 2019, including the ALADIN common activities (Code engineering, Scientific Maintenance, Quality Assurance and training activities) to PAC and GA and wrote a synthesis “Synthesis Report ALADIN activities, December 2019 ".

 The 3rd Joint ALADIN GA & HIRLAM C approved the resources of their NMS working according to the RWP2018, the 50% Code Architect position, the 20% Data Assimilation coordinator position, asked the HAC/PAC to discuss its scope and how to follow its realisation and wished the PMs best luck to realise this plan for better services to the European and North Africans citizens.